ChaoEcohydroRS/AtmosphericOxygenPaper/README.md

 (3) compares wind and sea surface height (SSH) patterns to the timing of upwelling events, (4) assesses the broader climate drivers of upwelling (e.g. monsoon winds).
 All figures included in the manuscript are reproduced here.
+The figures 2 and 3 in the paper "A persistently low level of atmospheric oxygen in Earth's middle age" were made using R statistical software (http://www.R-project.org/).

 # Repo Contents